Jump a to class session to see what we are doing:

 - Discuss LAME and ffmpeg encoder plugins

-- Show students links for Public Domain and Creative Commonsresources.
-The following are terrific sites for collecting copyright free, creative commons, or public domain audio resources:
+- Show students links for Public Domain and Creative Commons resources.
+This page contains terrific sites for collecting creative commons or public domain audio resources:

 - Find audio files (minimum 9 additional) that you think could work well in your piece.
 Remember the you can layer and overlap sound.
 You don’t have to know exactly how to use all of them right now, but think of them as materials that you might gather to make a painting.
 You’d want all of your paints there in case you needed as little bit of a specific color, even if it isn’t used much